 Field-hunting tip

-Look in arid oxidation zones of copper sulfide deposits country — that is the host setting where kröhnkite typically forms.
+Look in arid oxidation zones of copper sulfide deposits country, the host setting where kröhnkite typically forms.
 If you start seeing chalcanthite, brochantite, atacamite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, fibrous, crusts, massive habit, so train your eye for that shape before scanning the outcrop.